facebook/screenshot-tests-for-android/README.md

 a link to our presentation once it's published.

 ## Requirements

-screenshot-tests-for-android works with
-* Mac OS X or Linux
+screenshot-tests-for-android is known to work with Mac OS X or Linux.

 The host tooling probably doesn't work on Windows, but can be made to work with a little effort.
+We'll happily accept pull requests!

 ## Building screenshot-tests-for-android